Newtonian Telescope Basics

 screws to make the primary appear to be centered.
 The process is aided

-considerably if you paint a dot on the very center of your primary.
-The
+considerably if you paint a dot on the very center of your primary, or glue a

-secondary blocks off the center of the primary anyway, so a dot on the center
+off the center of the primary anyway, so a dot or re-inforcement ring on the

 Then, adjust the primary alignment screws to move the

 reflection of the Cheshire cross hair to also be centered on

 the directly seen cross hair.
 Walla, you've achieved alignment.
 A more detailed

 Collimation.
 These same instructions apply to Dobsonian telescopes

 The features that compromise the design are less to do with observing and